The times, they are a-changing!

 Challenges to consider:

-- Accurately estimating the costs involved
+- Accurately estimating the costs and time involved

 Recommendations: